adventure-squad/Adventure-malawi/README.md

 # Adventure-TEMPLATE-

-A template for future obsidian notebooks
+### Welcome to the AdventureClub Obsidian notes

-Welcome to the AdventureClub Obsidian notes
+In order to make this work well you need to enable community plugins.